marielle-lopez/google-books/README.md

 To satisfy the minimum viable product requirements, the last point to address and implement was to make the application responsive.
 I've added media queries for phone, tablet, and small laptop sizes.

+I've also added a 'Reset search' button when a successful search has occurred to improve user experience.

 ### January 17, 2024

 - Added error handling in data fetching function